kiwix/libkiwix/README.md

 This document assumes you have a little knowledge about software compilation.
-If you experience difficulties with the dependencies or with the Kiwix libary compilation itself, we recommend to have a look to [kiwix-build](https://github.com/kiwix/kiwix-build).
+If you experience difficulties with the dependencies or with the Kiwix library compilation itself, we recommend to have a look to [kiwix-build](https://github.com/kiwix/kiwix-build).

 Preamble
 --------

-Although the Kiwix library can be (cross-)compiled on/for many sytems, the following documentation explains how to do it on POSIX ones.
-It is primarly thought for GNU/Linux systems and has been tested on recent releases of Ubuntu and Fedora.
+Although the Kiwix library can be (cross-)compiled on/for many systems, the following documentation explains how to do it on POSIX ones.
+It is primarily thought for GNU/Linux systems and has been tested on recent releases of Ubuntu and Fedora.

 Dependencies